“Meatless?” That was hubbys reaction when I said we’re having vegetarian chili but after few bites I won him over.

 - ⅓ cup fresh chopped cilantro

 - sea salt and fresh ground black pepper

 - Optional toppings: sour cream, cheddar cheese, croutons, tortilla chips, avocado

-- In a large soup pot, heat olive oil over medium heat.
-Add onion and red bell pepper; saute the vegetables for 8 minutes or until onion is soft and lightly browned.
+- In a large heavy duty dutch oven, heat olive oil over medium heat.
+Add onion and red bell pepper; saute the vegetables for 8 minutes or until soft and lightly browned, stirring occasionally.

 - Stir in garlic and chili powder; cook for 1 minute.

-- Add lentils, tomatoes, bay leaf and vegetable stock.
-Bring to a boil, lower the heat to medium-low and simmer partially covered for 30 minutes or until lentils are tender.
+- Add lentils, tomatoes, bay leaf and stock.
+Season with salt and ground black pepper, to taste.
+Bring to a boil, lower the heat to medium-low and simmer, partially covered for 30 minutes or until lentils are tender.
 Remove from the heat and discard the bay leaf.

 - Transfer 3 cups of cooked chili into a food processor and process until pureed; add the pureed chili back into the remaining chili and stir to combine.
-Adjust salt and pepper as needed.
+Taste for salt and pepper.

 - Stir in cilantro and serve.

 © Little Broken.
 All images and content are copyright protected.
 Please do not use my images without prior permission or claim my work as your own.
 Feel free to Pin, Tweet, Facebook and share away with a link back to the recipe post.
 If you want to republish this recipe, please re-write the recipe in your own words and link back to this recipe.